 FAQ

 Which PDF library works best with LangChain? pdfmux has a LangChain integration (langchain-pdfmux) that provides a document loader with per-page confidence scoring.
 It’s designed for RAG pipelines.
-You can also run pdfmux as an MCP server for AI agents.
+You can also run pdfmux as an MCP server for AI agents — Claude Code, Cursor, and Cline all support it.

 Can I extract PDFs without internet access?
 Yes. pdfmux runs entirely offline.
 The [tables] extra downloads ML models on first use but works offline afterward.
 The core package has zero internet dependency.